akyuute/mybar/docs/configuration.rst

 =============

-**mybar** uses the `Scuff <https://github.com/akyuute/scuff>`_ language to process data from and write to config files.
+**mybar** uses the `Scuff <https://github.com/akyuute/scuff>`_ language to process data from and write to config files, or JSON.

 The default config file location is ``~/.config/mybar/mybar.conf``